Most common chicken diseases: How to recognize and prevent them

 Injuries

-Chickens can get injured for a variety of reasons.
-These include unsuitable perches, which can lead to bunions, sharp and pointed objects in the stable, or behavioral disorders such as feather pecking and cannibalism.
+Chickens get injured for various reasons.
+For example, unsuitable perches cause bunions, and sharp or pointed objects in the stable can injure them.
+Moreover, behavioral problems, such as feather pecking and cannibalism, also create risks.

-The vet should also examine bunion ulcers.
-They form when injuries to the feet become infected and fester.
-Chickens can also be harmed by predator attacks that can even kill them.
-For their safety, install a sturdy automatic chicken coop door, that will close automatically every night and prevent predators from entering the coop.
-Run-Chicken coop doors are made of aluminum, and there is no chance of breaking inside.
+The vet should also examine bunion ulcers, because they form when injuries to the feet become infected and fester.
+Additionally, chickens can suffer harm from predator attacks, which can even kill them.
+To ensure their safety, install a sturdy automatic chicken coop door that closes automatically every night, preventing predators from entering the coop.
+Moreover, Run-Chicken coop doors are made of aluminum, eliminating any chance of breaking inside.

 Poor husbandry and chicken diseases

-Intestinal inflammation heals without consequences if the chickens are fed the right food and given chamomile or peppermint tea to drink for a while.
-Goiter constipation is shown by a protruding goiter, refusal to feed, and shortness of breath.
-You can fix goiter constipation by emptying the goiter.
-To do this, the chicken is held upside down and the crop is gently massaged until the contents drain out through the beak.
-If that doesn’t help, only the veterinarian can drain the goiter through an operation.
+Fortunately, intestinal inflammation heals without consequences if you feed the chickens the right food and provide chamomile or peppermint tea for a while.
+In contrast, goiter-related constipation appears as a protruding goiter, refusal to eat, and shortness of breath.
+You can treat goiter constipation by emptying the goiter: hold the chicken upside down and gently massage the crop until the chicken expels the contents through its beak.
+However, if this method fails, only a veterinarian can drain the goiter through surgery.

 Rickets